SCOPE OF THIS CHAPTER

 Should a foster carer be taking an agreed break from caring then the supervising social worker will maintain telephone contact during this period and when the foster carer is available for further placements.
 A visit will be made to the prior to making a first placement to consider the need for any re-assessment depending on the level of the break, which has been taken.

 There should also be unannounced visits at least once a year.
-These will normally take place in office hours but in certain circumstances where the Service Manager considers it appropriate, they may take place out of hours, and although usually on weekdays they may be arranged to take place at weekends.
+These will normally take place in office hours but in certain circumstances it might be more appropriate for visits to take place out of hours, and although usually on weekdays they may be arranged to take place at weekends.

 The main purpose of the unannounced visit will be to look at the home environment that a child is living in.